top of page

 Wanli Emperor (1563 — 1620) and Officials Wearing Plain Clothes (Su Fu) and Walking to Temple of Heaven to Pray for Rain, on "Xu Xianqing Huanji Tu" Painted by By Artists Yu Ren and Wu Yue in 1588 — Palace Museum

-How Did Ancient Chinese Perceive the Death?
+How Ancient Chinese Perceived Death

 The beliefs about death and funeral have been quite diverse in ancient Chinese history.